anupam-sy/tf-gcp-training-lab/README.md

 Below prerequisites must be fulfilled for successful execution of terraform concept code sets.

 ### Software Requirement
-Resources in this repository are meant for use with Terraform 1.0.0 (check the version using `terraform version`).
+Resources in this repository are meant to use with Terraform 1.3.6 (check the terraform version using: `terraform version`).
 If you don't have the compatible version, download it from official Terraform repository.

 -   [Cloud SDK](https://cloud.google.com/sdk/install) >= 414.0.0
 -   [Terraform](https://www.terraform.io/downloads.html) >= 1.3.6

+**Note:** See [Installation-Guide](https://gist.github.com/anupam-sy/7458df6506e8e3cfb28c0ff56fab546a) on how to install Terraform.

 ### Permissions Requirement
 **Option-01:** If you are using terraform on your workstation, It is recommended that you authenticate using User Application Default Credentials ("ADCs") as a primary authentication method.
 You can enable ADCs by running the command.